 Title capitalization is probably the last thing on your mind when writing an article, paper, book, or anything else per se.
 However, it’s more important than you may think.

 Capitalization can help improve readability and convey information the way you want (remember how those text messages written in all caps are hard to read and sound like the other person is yelling).
 It helps highlight the importance of specific words and draws readers’ attention to them.
-And since titles and headings get the most attention, their correct capitalization is critical.
+And since titles and headings get the most attention, their correct capitalization matters.

 The Rules of Title Case

-The rules of title or headline capitalization sound pretty simple – the first and the last word of the title and all the major words between them start with capital letters, and the minor words remain in lowercase.
+The rules of title or headline capitalization sound pretty simple: the first and the last word of the title and all the major words between them start with capital letters, and the minor words remain in lowercase.

 Simple, right?